 How your income affects your payment

 We consider each parent’s income equally when we make a child support assessment.
 We don’t use income from non-parent carers.

 This formula is for parents with only 1 child support assessment.

-A child support period is the amount of time an assessment covers.
-It can be up to 15 months.
+A child support assessment period can be up to 15 months.

 Your child is turning 18 and is still at school